jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 https://www.youtube.com/watch?v=R13BD8qKeTg&ab_channel=Veritasium

-I **highly encourage** checking them out even if you already know the formula, since it is not about just knowing how to use it, but when & why we are using it in our
+I **highly encourage** checking them out even if you already know the formula, since it is not about just knowing how to use it, but when & why we are using it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NzMyMjQ4OSwtMTEzNTcyMDU0MF19
+eyJoaXN0b3J5IjpbLTk5NTM1NDc0OCwtMTEzNTcyMDU0MF19
 -->